BenCellini/CrazyFly/head_tracker/head_roll_tracker_guide.md

 The head roll tracker is designed for 2D top or bottom view videos of rigidly tethered flies or videos that have been registered such that the body is fixed in place (see [registration_guide.md](../registration/registration_guide.md)).

+## Disclaimer

+This is by far the messiest & least reliable CrazyFly function and the results will be highly dependent on your video quality.
+The code is also currently an abomination that is really hard to follow.
+I plan to release a nice streamlined version eventually.

 ## How it works